dpiperidis/GBARoboLib/README.md

 # make.bat
 I have included a bat file _(make.bat)_ to automate the compile process in Windows\
 Edit this file and change the second line with the name of your main c file _(without the extention)_\
-You must also change the third line with the path where you installed DevKit Advance
+You must also change the third line with the path where you copied DevKit Advance bin directory